 I’m currently working hard on making TDD my default way of writing code.
-Although I’ve noticed that the more I practice TDD, the more easier it becomes, oftentimes I still fall back into writing dozens of lines of code with absolutely no tests covering them.
+Although I have noticed that the more I practice TDD, the easier it becomes, I still often fall back on writing dozens of lines of code without running tests that cover them.

 Sometimes laziness is the reason why I fall back into my old habit of writing code without coming up with a test first.
 But oftentimes the reason is that I just don’t know how to start.
 I have no idea what test to write first, because I have no idea about how I’m going to implement the feature that I have to build.

 Well, I know what the thing is supposed to do once it’s ready, but there is a long way ahead and a lot of lines of code have to be written before reaching the final goal of a working implementation.

 When I’m struggling with getting started writing tests, I oftentimes go back to the literature, searching for instructions on how to deal with a severe TDD writer’s block.
 But most of the examples used in TDD articles and books are very basic.